rust-lang-de/rustbook-de/src/ch16-03-shared-state.md

 10 |             let mut num = counter.lock().unwrap();
    |                           ------- use occurs due to use in closure

-error: aborting due to previous error

 For more information about this error, try `rustc --explain E0382`.
-error: could not compile `shared-state`
+error: could not compile `shared-state` due to previous error

-To learn more, run the command again with --verbose.
 ```

 Die Fehlermeldung besagt, dass der Wert `counter` in der vorherigen Iteration